 While it’s impossible to eliminate all fraudulent clicks, you’ll be able to cut down on the vast majority of them.
 Algorithms are also regularly updated to adapt to the changing trends and tactics used by cybercriminals.

 Click fraud detection is an increasingly important investment, not only to keep your ads secure but to ensure you have the most accurate analytics data.
 Paid preventive software more than makes up for its expense by saving you from paying for fraudulent clicks.
-For instance, ClickGUARD rigorously analyzes consumer’s post-click behavior to determine and track fraudulent clicks quickly and accurately, and allows you to block IP addresses confidently, knowing you won’t be blocking real people.
+For instance, ClickGUARD rigorously analyzes consumers' click behavior to determine and track fraudulent clicks quickly, automatically, and accurately and allows you to block IP addresses confidently, knowing you won’t be blocking real people.

 Which is precisely why we’re inviting you to check out ClickGUARD.
 Wink-wink